EddieBreeg/ChaCha20/C/README.md

 void chacha20_cipher(byte key[KEY_SIZE], uint32 counter, byte nonce[NONCE_SIZE],
     byte input[STATE_BUFFER_SIZE], uint32 n)
 ```
 Encrypts the n-byte input buffer by XORing it with the ChaCha20 keystream.
-If n>64, the function will only encrypt 64 bytes.

 ## Example
 This code takes a file path as an argument, and encrypts it using a test key and a test nonce.\